ssoRL/ssorl.github.io/_posts/2015-05-20-efficient-animation-with-matlab.md

 end
 {% endhighlight %}

-Here, `particlePosition` contains three trajectories.
+Here, `particlePosition` contains up to five trajectories.
 Note the use of `num2cell` in setting `YData` is required for the animation to work properly because of the way graphics data are structured in MATLAB.

 **Note:** The`YData` you are setting must be a **column cell vector**.
 So if your data is structured such that each row represents a frame in the animation, you must transpose your data in `set()`.
 {: .notice}